High-Resolution Night Lights with Google Maps

 Map of 2015 (high dynamic range, grey-scale)

 Recently, the Earth Observation Group at NGDC, which also provided the data underlying the above-mentioned NASA picture, has published grey-scale maps of night lights.
 Compared with the 2012 image, there are also a few blurred areas, probably due to cloud cover during the periods the data was captured.
-Most importantly, though, the maps linked below better show differences among in brightness for the big cities (e.g. industrial vs. residential areas), at the cost of making villages' dim lights hardly visible.
+Most importantly, though, the map linked below better shows differences in brightness within big cities (e.g. industrial vs. residential areas), at the cost of making villages' dim lights hardly visible.

 Night Lights 1992–2003